Materialism: Defining "matter"

 One challenge to the conventional concept of matter as tangible "stuff" came with the rise of field physics in the 19th century.
 Relativity shows that matter and energy (including the spatially distributed energy of fields) are interchangeable.
 This enables the ontological view that energy is prima materia and matter is one of its forms.
 In contrast, the Standard Model of particle physics uses quantum field theory to describe all interactions.
 On this view it could be said that fields are prima materia and the energy is a property of the field.

-According to the dominant cosmological model, the Lambda-CDM model, less than 5% of the universe's energy density is made up of the "matter" described by the Standard Model, and the majority of the universe is composed of dark matter and dark energy, with little agreement among scientists about what these are made of.
+According to the dominant cosmological model, the Lambda-CDM model, less than 5% of the universe's energy density is made up of the "matter" the Standard Model describes, and most of the universe is composed of dark matter and dark energy, with little agreement among scientists about what these are made of.

 With the advent of quantum physics, some scientists believed the concept of matter had merely changed, while others believed the conventional position could no longer be maintained.
-For instance Werner Heisenberg said, "The ontology of materialism rested upon the illusion that the kind of existence, the direct 'actuality' of the world around us, can be extrapolated into the atomic range.
-This extrapolation, however, is impossible…atoms are not things."
+Werner Heisenberg said: "The ontology of materialism rested upon the illusion that the kind of existence, the direct 'actuality' of the world around us, can be extrapolated into the atomic range.
+This extrapolation, however, is impossible...atoms are not things."

 The concept of matter has changed in response to new scientific discoveries.
 Thus materialism has no definite content independent of the particular theory of matter on which it is based.
 According to Noam Chomsky, any property can be considered material, if one defines matter such that it has that property.